Gonorrhea Home Test Kit

 What is gonorrhea?

-All the facts about gonorrhea on the table!
-Gonorrhea is often colloquially called the clap.
-It is one of the most common and longest-known sexually transmitted bacterial infections caused by gonococci.
-We'll tell you more about gonorrhea, how to recognize it and how to prevent it.
-But before we get started, here are a few hard facts about gonorrhea:
+Let's discuss the facts about gonorrhea.
+Gonorrhea, sometimes called "the clap," is one of the most common and longest-known sexually transmitted infections (STIs) caused by gonococci bacteria.
+We'll explain what gonorrhea is, how to recognize it, and how to prevent it.
+Here are key facts about gonorrhea:

-- An estimated 60 million people worldwide are infected with gonorrhea every year
+- An estimated 60 million people worldwide contract gonorrhea annually

-- The infectious disease is not notifiable in Germany
+- Gonorrhea is not a notifiable disease in Germany

-In the throat and rectum, gonococci usually do not cause any symptoms, but can be transmitted to sexual partners.
-In the rectum, this increases the risk of HIV infection.
-If left untreated, gonorrhea can lead to an infection of the vas deferens.
-In people with a vagina, the infection can affect the cervix and fallopian tubes and, if left untreated, can lead to infertility due to adhesions.
-Babies can be infected with gonorrhea at birth, which manifests itself in conjunctivitis and has often led to blindness if left untreated.
+Gonorrhea in the throat and rectum usually causes no symptoms but can still be transmitted to sexual partners.
+Rectal gonorrhea increases HIV infection risk.
+If untreated, gonorrhea can cause vas deferens infection in people with penises.
+In people with vaginas, the infection can affect the cervix and fallopian tubes, potentially leading to infertility through scarring.
+Babies can contract gonorrhea during birth, causing conjunctivitis that historically led to blindness if untreated.

 Pain during urination or bowel movements

-- Men who have sex with men (MSM) are at greater risk of infection
+- Men who have sex with men (MSM) face higher infection risk

-- Pregnant women (these tests are carried out as part of medical prenatal care)
+- Pregnant individuals (routine testing is part of prenatal care)

 When should I get tested for gonorrhea?